opentdf/backend/containers/keycloak-protocol-mapper/README.md

 Keycloak is our Identity Provider (IdP) software.

-We build a custom image off of the Bitnami [Keycloak image](https://github.com/bitnami/bitnami-docker-keycloak) and [Keycloak Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/keycloak)
+We build a custom image off of the Bitnami [Keycloak image](https://github.com/bitnami/bitnami-docker-keycloak) and [Keycloak Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/keycloak) - it is identical to the Bitnami image, just built for both `arm64` and `amd64` - Bitnami currently just builds for `amd64`

-The custom image simply contains a custom openTDF claims mapper JAR file, copied into a folder in the Keycloak image.
+The custom openTDF Keycloak image that builds on that simply contains a custom openTDF claims mapper JAR file, copied into a folder in the Keycloak image.

-We can stop building a custom Bitnami image if we PR a fix to their repo to build both `arm64` and `amd64` images, their tooling supports this and they are doing it for other images, they just aren't doing it for the Keycloak image yet.
+We can stop building the custom Bitnami base image if we PR a fix to their repo to build both `arm64` and `amd64` images, their tooling supports this and they are doing it for other images, they just aren't doing it for the Keycloak image yet.

 ## Build and Setup